 With new forms of genetic engineering like synthetic biology and gene editing now entering the marketplace, keeping GMOs out of your shopping basket is trickier than ever.
 To keep it simple, look for the Non-GMO Project Verified Butterfly—that’s your best assurance that a product has been produced according to the most rigorous standards for GMO avoidance.

-All of the following crops are in large scale commercial production and are at high risk for being GMO:
+All of the following crops are in large-scale commercial production and are at high risk for being genetically engineered:

 - Corn (except popcorn)

 - Sugar beets

 - Zucchini and yellow summer squash

 Livestock, apiculture, and aquaculture products are at high risk because genetically engineered ingredients are common in animal feed; this impacts animal products such as:

 GMOs also sneak into food in the form of processed crop derivatives and inputs derived from other forms of genetic engineering like synthetic biology; some examples include: